 VisPER (Visual PERMAS) is a GUI based model editor.
-It is used to complete finite element models for specific applications with PERMAS.
-To this end VisPER efficiently fills the gap between FE models generated by a mesher and PERMAS models which are ready to run (see Fig. 46).
+It supports workflows to efficiently complete finite element models for specific applications with PERMAS.
+To this end VisPER efficiently fills the gap between FE models generated by a mesher and PERMAS models which are ready to run (see Fig. 49).

 VisPER can also be used as post-processor for PERMAS.
-In particular, post-processing is provided for those functions, where VisPER is used as model editor.